 Tap Facebook Live.

 There are a variety of settings for Facebook here.
-Scroll down to find the option for Continous Streaming.
+At the bottom of the screen you can find the option for Continous Streaming.

-Toggling this settings on will allow your stream to stay live for an unlimited amount of time.
+Toggling this settings on will allow your stream to stay live for a long of time.

 Important: When you turn on Continuous Streaming, your VOD will not save on your Facebook timeline.
 It can save on your microSD card provided there is enough space available.

 If saving VODs on your timeline is essential to your event, the other option is to turn Continuous Streaming off, and manually stop and restart your broadcast.
 When a broadcast ends, the 4-hour limit refreshes and you can go live again for another four hours without losing your VODs.